polillao/cloud-engineering-projects/sharesafely.md

 Environment variables are used to store connection strings instead of hardcoding credentials.

-Future improvements include integrating **Azure Key Vault** for secure secret management.

 ## Deployment

 This project was developed locally using Flask and deployed to **Azure App Service**.

 The application connects to **Azure Blob Storage** to store uploaded files and generate secure temporary download links.

+## Known Issues / Future Improvements
+- Automatic deletion of expired blobs
+- Drag-and-drop upload interface
+- Azure Key Vault integration for secret management
+- Upload progress indicator

 ## License
 MIT License